algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 Although convergence occurs eventually, not all parts of the distribution achieve convergence quickly.
 Note from the animation above, that the walker very quickly replicates the distribution of the two peaks on the left, but takes quite a while to even reach the third peak to the right.
-This is because there is a long "barrier" of low probability region between the third peak and second peak.
+This is because there is a long low probability region between the third peak and second peak that acts as a "barrier."
 This may not necessarily be a bad thing &ndash; sometimes one might want to estimate how long something takes to transition from one state to another, and often these peaks represent such 'states'.
 So averaging over many metropolis runs may give some estimate of these transition times.
 If global sampling is the goal, the process of exploration could be sped up by choosing larger step sizes for the walker, for example by choosing step size $$g$$ from an interval like $$(-3,3)$$ instead of $$(-1,1)$$.